Ensemble Transport Adaptive Importance Sampling: Automated tuning of algorithm parameters

+Care needs to be taken when choosing kernel(s) for the proposal distribution to ensure that the overall mixture is absolutely continuous with respect to the posterior distribution.
+For example, in many inverse problems we may be looking to find the value of certain physical parameters which may be strictly positive, or even bounded on an interval.
+In this case, proposal kernels $\nu$ should be picked which have the same support as the target.
+We will see an example of an unknown parameter being bounded in Section \ref{sec:mixture}, where $\beta$-distributed proposals are made to ensure that the distribution is supported on $[0,1]$.

+It is also possible, especially during the early stages of the algorithm, where the mixture proposal is a poor approximation of the target distribution, for a sample to be produced with a weight which is orders of magnitude bigger than the rest.
+This is a problem, since the resampling step will then lead to a vector of samples all centred at the outlier sample.
+Fortunately these spikes in weights can easily be detected, and in such a case, the sample for this iteration can be removed.
+The ETPF can then be used to formulate a new mixture sample with one sample placed at the outlier point, and the others distributed according to the sample positions before the problematic iteration.
+This ensures that the region where the problem occurred is better represented by the mixture, and prevents further spikes in this region.

-\section{Automated tuning of Algorithm Parameters}
+\section{Automated tuning of algorithm parameters}

 Efficient selection of scaling parameters in MCMC algorithms is critical to achieving optimal mixing rates and hence achieving fast convergence to the target density.
-One aspect worthy of consideration with the PAIS, is finding an appropriate proposal kernel $\nu$ such that the mixture distribution $\chi$ is a close approximation to the posterior density $\pi$.
-If the proposal distribution is too over-dispersed, then the algorithm will often propose states in the tails of the distribution, resulting in larger variance of the weights, and therefore slower convergence to the posterior distribution.
-Similarly, if the proposal distribution is under-dispersed, the proposals will be highly correlated with the previous states, and the algorithm will take a long time to fully explore the parameter space, and worse, will lead regularly to states proposed in the tails of the proposal distribution with very large weights.
-It is therefore necessary to find a proposal distribution which is slightly over-dispersed to ensure the entire posterior is explored\cite{gelman1992inference}, but is as close to the posterior as possible.
+It is well known that a scaling parameter which is either too large or too small results in a Markov chain with high autocorrelation.
+One aspect worthy of consideration with the ETAIS, is finding an appropriate proposal kernel $\nu$ such that the mixture distribution $\chi$ is a close approximation to the posterior density $\pi$.